Countershading

 Countershading only affects red pigment, remember?

-So combined with a tan point pattern only the tan markings are affected.
-Usually, the lower jaw and throat have a much lighter color intensity than markings along the nose bar and above the eyes.
+On a tan point pattern, only the tan markings are affected.
+Usually, the lower jaw and throat have a much lighter color intensity than the tan right next to the black nose bar and above the eyes.

 Countershading and Saddle Pattern

-Dogs with creeping tan or a saddle pattern have large areas with tan pigment.
-So countershading usually is easy to spot in these patterns.
+Dogs with creeping tan or a saddle pattern have large areas of extended ventral tan.
+So countershading usually is easy to spot in these patterns (and looks very pretty, dare I say so).

 Countershading and Recessive Red